swaptacular/swpt_accounts/protocol.rst

    MUST be checked.
 If it is too far in the past, the message MUST be ignored.
 Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
-If the new account has been successfully created, an `AccountChange`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.
+If the new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

 .. [#forbid-transfers] Server implementations SHOULD forbid incoming